MaheshJakkala/EdgeCore/README.md

 Hardware-Adaptive Runtime & Deployment Compiler for Sovereign Small Language Models (SLMs).

-EdgeCore is a **research / B.Tech Major Project** system that automatically optimizes and packages a small language model for *your* hardware.
+EdgeCore is a system that automatically optimizes and packages a small language model for *your* hardware.
 You give it a model plus your CPU;
 it exports the model, proves the export is correct, benchmarks a space of execution configurations on real hardware, picks the best one for your goal, and emits a